 Across the world, there has been a groundswell to meet new sustainability goals.
 Commitments are being made to net-zero targets, embodied carbon measurements, and the use of low-carbon materials.

 Recognizing that low-carbon concrete can be a driving force in decarbonizing the built environment, we are seeing a rise in demand across the globe.
 In the past year we have expanded outside North America, and CarbonCure low-carbon concrete technology can now be found on five continents.

-Working with our global partners, we are proud to be taking steps towards the goal of reducing embodied carbon in the built environment by 500 million tonnes annually by 2030—equivalent to taking 100 million cars off the road each year.
+Working with our global partners, we are proud to be taking steps towards the goal of reducing embodied carbon in the built environment by 500 million tonnes annually—equivalent to taking 100 million cars off the road each year.
 Let’s take a look at the progress being made.

 Entering And Developing New Markets